Cuke7/DB-mini-wiki/README.md

 24/8/2017 : Updated Dismara and Gafgard new sprites + New layout for the characters page.

 25/8/2017 : Added Genji and Nobunaga + New layout for the basic units page.

+29/8/2017 : Fixed support and defensive spheres colors on every pages.